robinhoodis/example.com/docs/class2/module1/lab07/lab07.rst

 Delegation
 =================================

-In this section we are going to perform delegation of part of the example.com domain to the BIG-IP DNS.
-Delegation is a means to 'delegate' or assign management of a portion of your DNS namespace to another entity, or in this case, another DNS server.
-When the DNS server receives a query for the delegated name space it will 'delegate' or forward them to BIG-IP DNS for proper handling.
-For more information on delegation, please refer to the link below.
+Delegate a subdomain of example.com to the BIG-IP DNS.
+Delegation is a means to 'defer' or assign management of a portion of your DNS namespace to another DNS server.
+When the DNS server receives a query for the delegated subdomain it will either recursively resolve the CNAME target, or respond with a referral.

 |delegation_link|

 .. |delegation_link| raw:: html

    <a href="https://support.f5.com/kb/en-us/products/big-ip_gtm/manuals/product/gtm-implementations-11-4-0/4.html" target="_blank">More information on DNS Delegation</a>

 Login to the local DNS server (this should already be open) from the jumpbox, and open the DNS management UI: